theavicaster/featurehallucination-cgan/README.md

 Uses a conditional GAN with discriminator of 2C classes for real and fake to hallucinate missing features for hyperspectral or multimodal data using available features.

+Generator takes latent dimensions as well as input from available modality to generate features.
-Hallucinated features are concatenated with original and sent through to classifier.
+GAN was trained using tips from https://github.com/soumith/ganhacks Hallucinated features are concatenated with original and sent through to classifier.

 Results -